Exercise Profile

 Seated Dumbbell Lateral Raise Instructions

-4. Pause, and then slowly lower the dumbbells back to the starting position.
+3. Pause and slowly lower the dumbbell back to the starting position.

-2. Always do this exercise slowly.
-It's an isolation exercise and the focus should be on working the muscle correctly - not moving as much weight as you can.
+• Focus on keeping the reps slow and controlled.
+Because this is an isolation exercise, the focus should be on correctly working the muscle - not moving as much weight as possible.

 6 Comments